wdporter/i-am-that-vuepress/highlights/readme.md

 ## [63.
 The Notion of Doërship Is Bondage](/63-the-notion-of-doership-is-bondage/)

-**M:**&ensp;Contemplate life as infinite, undivided, ever present, ever active, until you realise yourself as one with it.
+&emsp;Contemplate life as infinite, undivided, ever present, ever active, until you realise yourself as one with it.
 It is not even very difficult, for you will only be returning to your own natural condition.

-Once you realise that all comes from within, that the world in which you live has not been projected onto you, but by you, your fear comes to an end.
+&emsp;Once you realise that all comes from within, that the world in which you live has not been projected onto you, but by you, your fear comes to an end.
 Without this realisation you identify yourself with the externals, like the body, mind, society, nation, humanity, even God or the Absolute.
 But these are all escapes from fear.
 It is only when you fully accept your responsibility for the little world in which you live and watch the process of its creation, preservation and destruction that you may be free from your imaginary bondage.

 ## [64.
 Whatever Pleases You Keeps You Back](/64-whatever-pleases-you-keeps-you-back/)